cloudquery-policies/k8s/nsa_cisa_v1/docs/network_hardening/cpu_limit.md

 ## Description

 Containers should have a CPU limit which restricts the container to not use more than a given amount of CPU.
-This policy checks that the containers have a `resoruces -> limits > cpu` set.
+This policy checks that the containers have a `resources -> limits > cpu` set.

 This includes Namespaces, DeamonSets, Deployments, Jobs, Pods and ReplicaSets